-First, most scooters are lightweight, meaning you can push them or even carry them around.
+First, most scooters are lightweight, meaning you can push them or even carry them around same as the other sustainable product, the eco-friendly backpacks.
 Typically, most electric scooters range between 20 and 25 pounds based on the model.
 The size of the battery also determines the weight of a scooter.

 Some are also foldable, which means that after reaching your destination, let’s say an office or school, you can easily fold it and place it under a table or at a corner.
 This is one of the main benefits of electric scooters, which makes them better than cars or large motorcycles.